-INB 491 CONTEMPORARY INTERNATIONAL BUSINESS ISSUES 3 credits
+INB 491 CONTEMPORARY INTERNATIONAL BUSINESS ISSUES

 Students will analyze the effects of currently emerging issues on developing or defending competitive international business performance.
 Through the integrative exercise of theory, concepts and tools acquired in their prior courses, students will demonstrate their ability to apply that broad foundation of knowledge to the formulation of strategies and tactics specific to the changing scenarios characteristic of the constantly fluid international business environment.
-Prerequisites: INB 390 and 391 or permission of instructor.
+Prerequisites: INB 390 or permission of instructor.
 Offered: Spring.

-INB 492 INTERNATIONAL BUSINESS LAW AND ORGANIZATION 3 credits
+INB 492 LEGAL ASPECTS OF INTERNATIONAL BUSINESS